A general framework for circular local likelihood regression: Simulation experiments

-Regarding the performance of each criterion in terms of the approximated ISE, computed as in (\ref{eq:estimated_ISE}), Figure~\ref{fig:simus_Normal_ISE} shows boxplots of the approximated ISE for models N1 and N2, the different sample sizes and for each concentration selection method.
-It can be observed that for model N1 the distribution of the approximated ISE is similar for the three methods, while for model N2 it seems that the values of the approximated ISE are moderately lower for the refined rule.
-By means of summarizing the results, Table~\ref{tab:ISE_normal} shows the average approximated ISE for both models and all methods.
-For model N1, the average approximated ISE is very similar for the three smoothing parameter selection methods, although it is slightly lower for the refined rule.
-For model N2, although the average approximated ISE is of the same order for the three methods, the refined rule always gives the best results.
+Table~\ref{tab:ISE_normal} shows the average approximated ISE for both models and all methods.
+It can be seen that, as expected and for all scenarios, the average approximated ISE diminishes as the sample size increases.
+Regarding the selection of the smoothing parameter, although the orders of magnitude are usually the same, the refined rule obtains the lowers values for all models with Normal, Poisson and gamma distributions, for all samples sizes.
+The only scenario where the refined rule does not completely outperform the cross-validation method is the case with a binary response.
+For model B1, results are slightly better when employing the cross-validation rule, except for the largest sample size ($n=1500$), where the refined rule gives a moderately lower value of the average approximated ISE.
+For B2, cross-validation gives better results only for $n=70$ and $n=100$, but for larger sample sizes the refined rule seems the best alternative.

+The distribution of the approximated ISE values and the smoothing parameters selected by each method are further analyzed in the Supplementary Material, where boxplots of the approximated ISE and kernel density estimates of the selected parameters are provided (for each model, sample size and concentration parameter selection method).
+In summary, the distribution of the concentrations selected by the refined rule is usually more concentrated, while (E)CRSC and cross-validation often select concentrations which are too large.
+This leads to a better performance (in general) of the refined rule in term of approximated ISE.

-In order to graphically assess the quality of the estimators when selecting the concentration parameter with the refined rule, Figure~\ref{fig:simus_representatives} shows the true regression functions of models N1 and N2, along with three representatives of the estimators corresponding to the 5th, 50th and 95th percentiles of the approximated ISE, where the sample size was fixed to $n=250$.
+In order to graphically assess the quality of the estimators when selecting the concentration parameter with the refined rule, Figure~\ref{fig:simus_representatives} shows the true target functions of all models, along with three representatives of the estimators corresponding to the 5th, 50th and 95th percentiles of the approximated ISE, where the sample size was fixed to $n=250$.